Grounding or Earthing to Protect from Electro-smog and Boost Health (Reduce Inflammation and Stress)

 • Electro-smog reduction.
 Another benefit to grounding is the reduction of the unwanted voltage induced on your body from electro-smog in your environments, such as that from power stations, wi-fi networks and other electromagnetic fields and dirty electricity.

-There is strong scientific support for grounding (20 studies – read below).
+There is strong scientific support for the above claims of grounding (over 20 studies – read below).
 Research suggests that obesity, dementia, cancer and viral infections, as well as other chronic conditions, have one thing in common: inflammation.

 Grounding alleviates inflammation and pain